Tracking List: MAC 2026 - Agriculture

 SB914 - Sen. Kurtis Gregory (R) - Modifies provisions relating to sewage regulation

-Summary: SB 914 - This act modifies provisions relating to sewage regulation.
+Summary: SS/SB 914 - This act modifies provisions relating to sewage regulation.

 The act repeals a provision stating that a state standard for the location, size of sewage tanks and length of lateral lines is based on the percolation or permeability rate of the soil.
 Under the act, the state standard is based on soil properties.